-Morgan James’ new release, I Quit: Facing Cancer with Faith, Family and Friends by Kristina Schnack Kotlus, helps cancer patients deal with their difficult diagnosis.
+Advice for New Parents from Author Kristina Schnack Kotlus, author of I Quit: Facing Cancer with Faith, Family and Friends.
 Written by a brain cancer survivor, I Quit provides strength and encouragement to individuals struggling with cancer from the perspective of someone who has experienced it firsthand.
 Candidly sharing her experiences with chemo, radiation, and doctors, Kotlus outlines how her faith and family directed her cancer journey, and how she maintained a positive attitude in the midst unfortunate circumstances.

 Given her unique perspective, we asked the author her advice for new and expecting parents.